sharath-6363/blood-donation-management-system/README.md

 ## 📧 Contact

-For any queries or support, please reach out to [your-email@example.com]
+For any queries or support, please reach out to [portfolio : https://sharathhn.netlify.app/] email :sharathhn613@gmail.com

 ---